Building a Fence in Saint Paul

 - Fee ($41 for the first 200 lineal feet or fraction thereof and $13 for each additional 100 lineal feet or fraction thereof)

 Once your application has been submitted a Plan Examiner will review your plan for compliance with location and height requirements.
-Upon approval, you may proceed with the installation of your fence.
-A fence inspection is not required except for fences greater than 7 feet tall, swimming pool fences, or barbed wire fences.
+Upon approval, you may install your fence.
+A fence inspection is not required, except in these cases: fences greater than seven feet tall, swimming pool fences, or barbed wire fences.

 How do I submit a Plan Review / Permit application?

-- Email: Applications accepted via email include General Building Permit, Fence Permit/Plan Review, and Demolition Permits.
+Applications accepted via email include General Building Permit, Fence Permit/Plan Review, and Demolition Permits.
 (NOTE: When submitting permit applications and plans via email, please be sure all attachments are pdf file format only.
-Please, convert PNG, JPEG, etc files to pdf before submitting your application.)
-DO NOT INCLUDE CREDIT CARD INFORMATION ON ANY APPLICATIONS SUBMITTED BY EMAIL mailto:DSI-BuildingPlanReview@ci.stpaul.mn.us
+Please, convert PNG, JPEG, etc. files to pdf before submitting your application.)

 Where can the fence be located?